Gloria (play): Production history

-Gloria received its Australian premiere at the Melbourne Theatre Company's Southbank Theatre, opening on 21 June 2018, after six previews.
-It then enjoyed critical acclaim and a multi-extended season in Sydney, opening on 6 June 2019.
+Gloria received its Australian premiere at the Melbourne Theatre Company's Southbank Theatre, opening on June 21, 2018, after six previews.
+It then enjoyed critical acclaim and a multi-extended season in Sydney, opening on June 6, 2019.

-Gloria was performed by BA Acting students at the Royal Conservatoire of Scotland from 12 May 2022 to 14 May 2022, directed by Monique Touko.
+Gloria was performed by BA Acting students at the Royal Conservatoire of Scotland from May 12, 2022 to May 14, 2022, directed by Monique Touko.

 Cast

 Reviews

 The New York Times pointed out how "whip-smart satire of fear and loathing in a beleaguered industry under siege," and, "the cannibal culture cycles that grip and warp Americans’ attention these days," are portrayed in the play.
 The "New York Theater" review also credits the play with "providing more illumination into the characters, and raising some intriguing questions, such as the ugliness of artistic ambition, the ways we individually and as a society process trauma, the exploitation and corruption inherent in our commercial culture."
 The Hollywood Reporter also recognizes Jacob-Jenkins himself, as he "handles his serious themes in a thoughtful, provocative manner."